Skip to main content

 Water quality, depth, fish species, and recreation comparison.

-German Lake has a higher water quality grade (D, Poor) than Gorman Lake (D, Poor).
+German Lake and Gorman Lake both received the same overall water quality grade of F (Algae-prone).
 Both are in Le Sueur County, Minnesota.

 Reviewed by LakeQuality Editorial Team · Updated

 German Lake and Gorman Lake are both in Minnesota — a same-state head-to-head where the comparison comes down to lake-specific differences in depth, watershed, and monitoring history rather than the broader state-level water-quality regime.
-These two are within a letter of each other on the rubric — German Lake (D) versus Gorman Lake (D).
+These two are within a letter of each other on the rubric — German Lake (F) versus Gorman Lake (F).
 The deciding factors for a recreational visitor are likely physical (depth, access, fish species) rather than water-quality differences.

 With grades this close, the choice between the two lakes turns on non-water-quality factors: depth, fish species, public access, distance from home.
 The per-lake pages below cover all of those.